 The exact timing and scheduling of multiple threads.
 This is the primary area where undefined behaviour is experienced in Java.

 Calling a non-final method of the same class in the constructor.
 The undefined behaviour occurs if this method is overridden in a subclass.
 Notice that construction occurs from the superclass to the subclass.
-The case gets especially nasty if the subclass method uses some local subclass attributes.
 In the case of the Oracle VM, the local attributes will be constructed, the superclass constructor will finish its execution then, when the constructor of subclass is reached the attributes will be constructed again, overriding previously defined values.

-Interpreting a byte array as characters using the default encoding, instead of the encoding used to produce the byte array, and lacking a valid character representation for some of the bytes in the default encoding.
+Interpreting a byte array as characters using the default encoding, instead of the encoding used to produce the byte array and lacking a valid character representation for some of the bytes in the default encoding.

 How soon a finalizer will be invoked, which thread will invoke the finalizer for any given object, and the ordering of finalize method calls are all unspecified.

 Details of how and when garbage collection will occur, even when the garbage collection is explicitly invoked.

+Circular dependency between classes.
+If circularly declared classes are detected at run time, as classes are loaded, then a ClassCircularityError is thrown.
+Otherwise the behaviour is undefined and could lead to a StackOverflowError being thrown.

 6.56.2 Guidance to language users